University-of-Aruba/papiamento-keyword-spotting/README.md

 ## Setup

-1. Create a Python virtual environment
+1. Create a Python virtual environment using the command line interface

    for `python`:
    ```bash